 Children need greater involvement in disaster risk reduction

-ISTANBUL, 1 March 2013 – This week governments, experts and child rights advocates across Central Asia and the South Caucasus highlighted the importance of engaging children and schools to help communities reduce disaster risk.
+ISTANBUL, Turkey, 1 March 2013 – This week governments, experts and child rights advocates across Central Asia and the South Caucasus highlighted the importance of engaging children and schools to help communities reduce disaster risk.